kevinization/github-project-readme-generator/README.md

   fs, inquirer

   ## Usage:
-  If you need a template tocustom generate your README.md files, then this program is for you :).
+  If you need a template to custom generate your README.md files, then this program is for you :).

   ## Contributing:
   If you are interested in contributing to the project, you can tell me or fork it to make changes :).